Philippines: What does Maria Ressa's Nobel Peace Prize mean for the rights movement? | DW | 11.10.2021

 The Nobel Peace Prize for Filipino journalist Maria Ressa has brought global attention to the struggle for human rights and press freedom in the Philippines.

-It is also the first time the prize, whose previous recipients include Mother Teresa, was awarded to a journalist.
-Ressa shares the award with Russian journalist, Dmitry Muratov.
+It is also the first time the prize, whose previous recipients include Mother Teresa, has been awarded to a journalist.
+Ressa shares the award with Russian journalist Dmitry Muratov.

 "The Nobel Prize upholds the sanctity of facts and the truth and the role that journalists play in democracy, especially a democracy like ours, which is in a constant state of flux because of corruption and tyranny," Human Rights Watch senior researcher Carlos Conde told DW.

-Two years ago, Gallardo was red-tagged and pamphlets with his photo were distributed in churches and malls.
+Two years ago, Gallardo was red-tagged — a term used in the Philippines for "red-baiting" (persecuting or discrediting someone as a communist) — and pamphlets with his photo were distributed in churches and malls.

 "I lived on the edge for several months, always fearful that gunmen would attack me any day," Gallardo told DW.